pfsense/docs/source/vpn/ipsec/ipsec-troubleshooting.rst

 IPsec Debugging
 ---------------

-On pfSense 2.2, the logging options for the IPsec daemon are located under **VPN > IPsec** on the **Advanced Settings** tab and may be adjusted live without affecting the operation of IPsec tunnels.
+On pfSense software version 2.2, the logging options for the IPsec daemon are located under **VPN > IPsec** on the **Advanced Settings** tab and may be adjusted live without affecting the operation of IPsec tunnels.
 As mentioned above, the recommended setting for most common debugging is to set **IKE SA**, **IKE Child SA**, and **Configuration Backend** on *Diag* and set all others on *Control*.

-Debug mode for racoon on pfSense 2.1.x and before may be enabled by checking the option for it under **System > Advanced** on the **Miscellaneous** tab on pfSense 2.1.x and earlier.
+Debug mode for racoon on pfSense software version 2.1.x and before may be enabled by checking the option for it under **System > Advanced** on the **Miscellaneous** tab on pfSense software version 2.1.x and earlier.
 This change is disruptive in that racoon is restarted and all tunnels are reset.

 Shrew Soft VPN Client Debugging
 -------------------------------